California Senate Bill 35 (2017): SB 423

 In 2023, SB 423 was signed into law, which extended the Sunset provision for SB 35 for ten years until January 1, 2036, expands the scope and geographic reach of SB 35’s ministerial review process and modifies SB 35’s labor and affordability requirements.
 In particular, SB 423 included a legislative finding that affordable housing is a statewide concern instead of a municipal concern, and expanded SB 35's amendments of Government Code Section 65913.4 to apply to all cities, including charter cities.

 Finally, SB 423 narrowed SB 35's broad exemptions within the coastal zone (and, by extension, the broad powers of the Coastal Act and the California Coastal Commission to prohibit streamlined multifamily housing within the zone), allowing for some areas in the coastal zone to be eligible for streamlined multifamily housing development under SB 35.

-The law entered into force in San Francisco on June 28, 2024, and will enter into force in the rest of California on January 1, 2026.
+The law entered into force in San Francisco on June 28, 2024, and in the rest of California on January 1, 2026.